 Please note this is NOT a quick fix.
 Structured around the theories and principles of Postural Therapy, you will begin to experience the benefits of better posture immediately.
 After your initial session, you may experience walking and standing taller, improved balance, and slight to complete pain relief.
 This unfortunately may only last for a brief period of time.
 However, with continued therapy and training your posture will become more and more functional providing long lasting and permanent pain relief.
 Remember, it has taken you a lifetime to develop these specific muscular and mechanical compensations.

 What’s the difference with what I’m doing now?

-Current modalities such as chiropractic, massage, acupuncture, cupping or traditional physical therapies offer a “hands on” manipulative approach to pain relief.
-As a result, these modalities require you to return on a normal basis, yielding dependency upon others to relieve your pain.
+Current modalities such as chiropractic, massage, acupuncture, or traditional physical therapies offer a “hands on” manipulative approach to pain relief.
+These modalities may be effective and sometimes needed; however, they require you to return on a normal basis, yielding dependency upon others to relieve your pain.
 Postural Alignment Therapy on the other hand, provides you the individual, with the tools necessary to take back and manage your healthcare on your own.